cloudposse/terraform-aws-components/modules/account/README.md

 ---
 title: "Component: `account`"
 tags:
+  - component/account
-  - component
+  - layer/accounts
-  - layer/baseline
+  - provider/aws
-  - aws
+  - privileged
 ---

 This component is responsible for provisioning the full account hierarchy along with Organizational Units (OUs).
 It